Instructions and Rules in Salla National Park

 - Accessing the border zone.

 To fully enjoy your experience in nature, you should plan your excursion carefully and find out about the local conditions.
+The most important equipment when hiking are a knife, matches, a map and compass.
+They should be taken along even on the shortest day trips in addition to food and drink.

 - You can practise hiking on day trips.
 When you wish to try hiking outside marked trails, going out with someone more experienced is a good idea.